Field Review Reports

-Executive Summary - All 16 Field Review Reports
+Executive Summary - up to #20 Field Review Reports

 The project at 2951 Riverside (The Denbury) involves a multi-phase curtainwall refurbishment and replacement program managed by BPA and carried out by Lor-Issa Construction.
-Work spans from October 2025 through at least early April 2026 and covers three main scopes: interior sealant renewal at all stairwells and corridors, replacement of failed or cracked insulating glass units (IGUs), and full curtainwall frame replacement at the west elevation (Phase 1).
+Work spans from October 2025 through early May 2026 and covers four main scopes: interior sealant renewal at all stairwells and corridors, replacement of failed or cracked IGUs, full curtainwall frame replacement at the west elevation (Phase 1, "06" and "08" unit drops), and the commencement of curtainwall replacement at the south elevation ("13" unit drop).

-The project started with planning, sealant selection, and mock-up work.
-Exterior sealant testing confirmed that DOWSIL CWS silicone does not require primer on brick or concrete surfaces, a finding validated by a DOW representative through ASTM pull-testing.
-A retrofit black paint coating on all exterior metal frames was identified as a sealant adhesion risk and must be removed prior to application at all metal junctions.
-A loose vertical flashing was found at all stairwells and all levels and was recommended for full replacement.
+The project started with planning, sealant selection, and mock-up work through late 2025.
+Exterior sealant testing confirmed that DOWSIL CWS silicone does not require primer on brick or concrete surfaces, validated through ASTM pull-testing with a DOW representative.
+A retrofit black paint coating on all exterior metal frames was identified as a sealant adhesion risk requiring removal prior to application at metal junctions.
+A loose vertical flashing was found at all stairwells on all levels and was recommended for full replacement.

 Interior sealant work across all three stairwells and corridors was substantially complete by late February 2026.
-A quality deficiency was identified on February 23 when BPA found missing heel beads at corridor windows on Level 11.
-These were remediated and verified on February 26.
-A modified repair procedure was approved for the oversize IGUs above the 12th floor at Stairwell A to reduce the risk of breakage, using cap beads applied over the existing stops rather than removing them, with a proposed condensation pan as a backup measure.
-A formal deficiency review on March 24 identified 45 outstanding items across all three stairwells, including cracked IGUs requiring replacement, missing and inadequate sealant at perimeters and screw holes, and missing or incorrectly driven center screws at horizontal stops.
+A quality deficiency found on February 23, involving missing heel beads at corridor Level 11 windows, was remediated and verified on February 26.
+A modified repair procedure was approved for the oversize IGUs above the 12th floor at Stairwell A, using cap beads applied over existing stops in place of removal, with a proposed condensation pan as a backup measure, pending a Change Order.
+A formal deficiency review on March 24 identified 45 outstanding items across all three stairwells, including cracked IGUs, missing and inadequate sealant, and missing or incorrectly driven center screws.
 One location in Stairwell B at Level 9/10 had received no work at all.
-BPA also documented 9 locations of wind-driven rain leakage across Stairwells B and C. Seven of these are attributed to defects in the exterior seals between the glazing assemblies and the surrounding structure, consistent with a 2023 investigation, and are expected to be resolved through the exterior repair work still to come.
-The remaining two leakage locations showed water on top of the glazing stops and are flagged as deficiencies requiring remediation.
+BPA also documented 9 wind-driven rain leakage locations across Stairwells B and C, seven of which are attributed to defects in the exterior seals between glazing assemblies and surrounding structure, consistent with a 2023 investigation, and are expected to be resolved through exterior repair work.
+The remaining two showed water on top of the glazing stops and were flagged as deficiencies requiring remediation.

 FRR 16 - April 7 and 9, 2026 BPA conducted two site visits to review Phase 1 curtainwall replacement progress at the west elevation.
 By April 7, work was complete up to the fifth floor in the "06" and "08" unit drops, with Unit 608 in progress.
 A review of interior finishes in Unit 206 found the work incomplete, with outstanding deficiencies including unrepaired parquet flooring at the bay window, baseboard sanding and painting, a minor stipple ceiling repair, a gap in window perimeter sealant, and paint drips on the new curtainwall frame.
 The contractor agreed to address all items and committed to conducting internal self-reviews before future BPA site reviews.
 By April 9, work had advanced to the sixth floor with Unit 708 in progress.
 A swing stage review of the "06" unit curtainwall assemblies found the work generally in conformance, but the flashing membrane application at the jambs from the fourth floor upward was found to be broadly inadequate.
 BPA described the overall quality as disappointing.
 Specific deficiencies included membrane applied with wrinkles and air pockets, unadhered sections with brick dust on the substrate indicating insufficient surface preparation, mastic sealant missing around existing brick ties, gaps at floor transition areas leaving rockwool insulation exposed, and unsealed joints between existing and new membrane sections.
 The contractor marked all deficiencies on site and agreed to remediate them, with a self-review prior to BPA's follow-up.
 BPA approved a contractor proposal to install the jamb membrane in two sections per floor rather than as a single full-height piece, subject to shingle-style laps with no reverse laps, a minimum 6-inch overlap between sections, and maintained continuity between floors.